How To Bill Therapy Code 90837: The Do's and Don'ts of Filing Insurance Claims

 Do I Still Use 90837 for Crisis Sessions?

 Despite our best effort with clients, the need for a crisis session can still arise.
-If this is the case, distressing or potentially life-threatening situations arise, and you might need to perform an emergency psychotherapy session.
+Distressing or potentially life-threatening situations arise.
+You might need to perform an emergency psychotherapy session.

-Emergency sessions are coded differently, and even if they lasted an hour, you would instead use CPT 90839.
+Emergency sessions are coded differently, even if they lasted an hour.
+You would instead use CPT 90839.

 Take a look at these examples for billing in crisis situations: